Jana Sawicki: Works

 In 1991, Sawicki authored Disciplining Foucault: Feminism, Power, and the Body, in which she advocated for the possibility of Foucauldian feminism and critiqued the idea of total power within phallocentric discourse.
 Lauren Rabinovitz remarked that this book "provides students new to Foucault's work with a helpful introduction to his concepts."
 Similarly, Stephen Katz lauded the book as "persuasive and well-elucidated," positioning it as an accessible entry point into the intersection of feminism and Foucault's philosophy.
 In 2013, she co-edited A Companion to Foucault, a collection of essays that analyzed Foucault's works and engaged with his lecture courses.
 Ansgar Allen, in his review of this book, called it "an essential tool for future Foucault scholars."

 Sawicki has engaged with Michel Foucault's ideas and published an article titled "Foucault and Feminism: Toward a Politics of Difference" in her earlier scholarship, where she applied his methods to explore how embracing difference challenged feminist theory, critiqued the concepts of the revolutionary subject and social totality, and analyzed debates on sexuality and reproductive technologies.
 Further, she examined Foucault's relevance in rethinking feminism amid neoliberal governmentality, incorporating his work with Eve Kosofsky Sedgwick's queer feminist perspective to address skepticism about Foucault's ethics.
 She also contributed to Biopower: Foucault and Beyond, authoring a chapter titled "Precarious Life: Butler and Foucault on Biopolitics," which explored the intersection of biopower, vulnerability, and the normative foundation of critique.

+In addition to her books, Sawicki has authored numerous influential articles and book chapters that have shaped contemporary feminist and continental philosophical discourse.
+Her 1986 essay, “Foucault and Feminism: Toward a Politics of Difference,” published in Hypatia, applied Foucault’s methods to argue that emphasizing differences among women challenges unified feminist theory and reconsiders debates on sexuality, reproductive technologies, and political subjectivity.

+In 2013, she published “Queer Feminism: Cultivating Ethical Practices of Freedom” in Foucault Studies, exploring the relevance of Foucault’s ideas for feminist and queer thought in the context of neoliberal governmentality, drawing on the work of Eve Kosofsky Sedgwick to rethink ethical practices beyond identity politics.

+Sawicki has also contributed chapters such as “Queering Foucault and the Subject of Feminism” (2006) and “Foucault, Feminism and Questions of Identity” (1994) in The Cambridge Companion to Foucault, examining how Foucault’s work informs feminist and queer understandings of subjectivity.
+Her essays “Foucault and the Discourse of Desire” (2010) and “Foucault’s Pleasures: Desexualizing Queer Politics” (2004) investigate the intersections of desire, pleasure, power, and ethics, while “Foucault and Sexual Freedom: Why Embrace an Ethics of Pleasure?” further explores Foucault’s conception of ethical self‑formation.
+Additionally, Sawicki’s contributions such as “Disciplining Mothers: Feminism and the New Reproductive Technologies” and “Feminism, Foucault, and ‘Subjects’ of Power and Freedom” (1996) highlight her engagement with reproductive ethics and feminist interpretations of power, demonstrating her ongoing influence in the application of Foucauldian analysis to contemporary feminist theory.